 My time at BBC South Today in Oxford was so helpful in starting my career in TV.
 I was lucky to have colleagues around me who were keen to share their knowledge and experiences, about both the role and the wider industry.
 I worked in the TV gallery, out on the road with journalists, and on location when broadcasting programmes from outside the studio.
 The benefit of working alongside real industry people is one of the reasons I would never change having done an apprenticeship and something that, when speaking to other people my age who went on to higher education or other routes, they often feel they would have liked, too.

-I should probably segway briefly to explain what it is I actually do at the BBC, and what a “Broadcast Operator” was meant to learn.
+I should probably segue briefly to explain what it is I actually do at the BBC, and what a “Broadcast Operator” was meant to learn.
 Behind what everyone sees when they tune into the news, there’s an army of technical staff and engineers operating all the gadgetry to make it happen.
 Cameras, sound and vision mixing equipment, circuitry to feed everything to the right places… This is where I fit in.
 Although there’s a general move to automated technology, people are still needed to do some things that computers can’t (yet).
 So at the office, you’ll often find me running cables, plugging different equipment into innumerable sockets and boxes and at the sound desk as our programme goes out on the air.
-I also design and animate broadcast-able graphics for studio screens and news VTs, and edit videos with journalists.
+I also design and animate broadcastable graphics and edit videos with journalists.
 However, these last two are things I’ve picked up on the job, rather than what was taught on the course.

-After a successful first stint at Oxford, it was back to crisscrossing the country – and this theme continued for the rest of the two years, although I spent time on placements in Southampton and Birmingham, too.
+After a successful first stint at Oxford, it was back to crisscrossing the country – and this theme continued for the rest of the two years, with me also spending time on placements in Southampton and Birmingham.
 This fast-paced life taught me to be, more than ever, a sponge for information, and to embrace new situations head-on and with enthusiasm.
 I met so many new people along the way and am still in touch with a lot of them.
 Socially, it was one of the most exciting but challenging times in my life.